HivaAbolhadizade/WareHouseRobot_Project/README.md

 method is as follows:
 1. Resize the captured frame.
 2. Image noise removal.
-3. Convert the frame color system to
+3. Convert the frame color system to HSV.
-HSV.
-4. Filtering out all colors in the frame except for the box color using the upper
-HSV and lower HSV.
+4. Filtering out all colors in the frame except for the box color using the upper HSV and lower HSV.
 5. Finding image contours.
-Extracting the contour with the largest area among the found contours.
+6. Extracting the contour with the largest area among the found contours.
-6.
-Finding the smallest enclosing circle around the contour.
+7. Finding the smallest enclosing circle around the contour.
-7.
-Drawing the circle with its center on the frame.
+8. Draw the circle with its center on the frame.
-8.
 9. Drawing guidelines on the frame.
 10. Outputting the image.
 11. Outputting the circle center.
 12. Outputting the circle radius.
 13. Outputting information about the frame (frame center, frame length, width, ...).

 ## How to run:
 Make sure you have `python` installed on your system.
 Instal the required dependency by running `pip install -r requirements.txt` in your terminal.